 Once past the Park Road bridges, the landscape becomes very country like as the canal enters Regent’s Park.
-It was originally intended to cut straight across the park, but the new residents in 1812 did not want the canal with industrial cargoes ruining their vista.
+It was originally intended to cut straight across the park, but the new residents in 1812 did not want the canal with industrial cargoes ruining their pastoral idyll.
 So, the canal had to arc around the northern perimeter of the park, cutting through the lower sections of St John’s Wood Hill.

 The London Central Mosque was designed by Sir Frederick Gibberd, completed in 1978, and has a prominent golden dome.
 The land was originally donated by George VI in recognition of the importance of the Muslim community in British life and their contribution to the war effort.

 As we look across the canal we see a run of very impressive classically-designed houses, but there is something not quite right about them.
 They look a little too perfect and somehow not quite lived in – unblemished stonework, straight lines, and no tell-tale signs of normal life – bulging bins, kid’s stuff in the garden, washing hanging on a line – in many ways they look unoccupied, which is a shame, not at all like most of the properties with frontage on the canals, which often have complicated sun decks and multi-coloured craft by the waterside.